Enterprise Decision Infrastructure

 The business case is not the decision.

-Most enterprise decisions are approved through presentations, forecasts, and confidence.
-But the real decision is the hypothesis underneath them: what must be true, which assumption carries the outcome, what signal would prove the thesis wrong, and who owns the response.
+Decisions are approved on presentations, forecasts, and confidence.
+The real decision is the hypothesis underneath: what must be true, which assumption carries the outcome, what would prove it wrong, and who owns the response.
+The costliest surprises come from that missing architecture — not a lack of intelligence.

 PresentationApprovalSurprise